 Oregon Sea Grant works with the fishing industry to understand and communicate the resilience and sustainability of important Pacific Northwest coastal and marine species.

-Commercial fisheries face several challenges including increased regulation, an aging fleet, and changing environmental conditions.
-Oregon Sea Grant informs decision-makers and the public about Oregon fisheries and the community effects of local seafood production and consumption.
+Commercial fisheries face several challenges, including increased regulation, an aging fleet, and changing environmental conditions.
+Oregon Sea Grant informs decision-makers and the public about Oregon fisheries and how the community effects local seafood production and consumption.

 Leigh is a marine ecologist, providing and extending information about current research on marine mammal behavior.
 She works with the whale entanglement group and collaborates with the Oregon Dungeness Crab Commission to better understand how whale distribution overlaps with fishing to help identify areas of whale entanglement risk.
 Her research focuses on the ecology and conservation of marine megafauna, including seabirds, marine mammals, sharks, and turtles.